-Kristina Vuljaj is an Attorney at Law at Zunic Law Firm Novi Sad.
+Kristina Vuljaj works as an independent Attorney at Law in cooperation with Zunic Law Firm.

-Kristina joined the firm in 2015 after she obtained her Bachelor’s Degree at the Faculty of Law University of Novi Sad graduating among 1% top of the class.
-She also completed her LL.M. studies in International Trade Law and International Affairs at Faculty of Law at the University of Novi Sad.
-Her master’s thesis entitled “The Question of Independent State of Kurdistan and the Right to Self- determination of People” was awarded the highest grade.
+Kristina obtained her Bachelor’s Degree at the Faculty of Law, University of Novi Sad graduating among 1% top of the class.
+She also completed her LL.M. studies in International Trade Law and International Affairs at the Faculty of Law at the University of Novi Sad.
+Her master’s thesis entitled “The Question of Independent State of Kurdistan and the Right to Self-Determination of People” was awarded the highest grade.

-During her studies, Kristina received various acknowledgments for her academic success.
-She was also actively involved in the organization of different academic activities as a student representative at the European Law Student Association (ELSA).
-Kristina was a member of a team representing her faculty at the most prestigious international competition in international law, Philip C. Jessup Moot Court Competition in Washington DC, USA.
+She was also a member of a team representing her faculty at the most prestigious international competition in International Law, Philip C. Jessup Moot Court Competition in Washington DC, USA.
 Prior to that, she also competed in regional rounds in Vienna achieving great success.

 Kristina speaks Serbian (native) and she is fully fluent in English and German.